crazzfeng/sendcloud-docs/reference/ReadMeConfig/authentication.md

 ---

 > 💡 **Need Help?** If you encounter issues while setting up authentication, please check our [support documentation](/support) or contact our technical support team.
-We're here to help you get up and running quickly!
+We're here to help you get up and running quickly with Aurora SendCloud!

+> 🌟 **Pro Tip**: Use environment variables to store your API credentials and never commit them to version control.
+Consider using a secrets management service for production deployments.